These days everybody is looking to watch the latest anime movies and shows. But where do you find what you’re looking for?

 While Hollywood might influence filmmaking in the rest of the world, Hollywood itself owes a lot to anime, with live-action adaptations of classics such as Ghost in The Shell being produced on massive budgets.

-This is owing to the populous fanbase of Japanese animation that is worth billions of dollars and holds up not just one, but multiple industries – from animation studies to publishers, dubbing artists, and even physical format distributors, with anime still being a reason for people to buy DVDs and Blu-Ray discs.
+This is owing to the populous fanbase of Japanese animation that is worth billions of dollars and holds up not just one.
+Still, multiple industries – from animation studies to publishers, dubbing artists, and even physical format distributors, with anime still a reason for people to buy DVDs and Blu-Ray discs.

 Even the Japanese Language Proficiency Test (the JLPT) used an anime-based question in 2009, perhaps knowing that many Westerners take such an interest in the language to better understand their favourite anime that they pursue a professional understanding of it!